-(4) The size of the Solar Electric Generating Facility including required setbacks shall not exceed 10 acres-, except that where the Special Permit Granting Authority determines it appropriate, the maximum size of the facility may be increased by a. an additional 2 1/2 acres if the Facility is sited on glacial till and sandy soil that is not heavily forested; and b. an additional 2 1/2 acres if the Facility is sited in a location where it is not visible from any existing residence.
+(4) The size of the Solar Electric Generating Facility including required setbacks shall not exceed 10 acres, except that where the Special Permit Granting Authority determines it appropriate, the maximum size of the facility may be increased by a. an additional 2 1⁄2 acres if the Facility is sited on [insert type of low quality soil] that is not heavily forested; and b. an additional 2 1⁄2 acres if the Facility is sited in a location where it is not visible from any existing residence.